 When coupled with augmented reality technology (AR), smart glasses help people with their everyday home and business lives.
 For instance, instead of racing to silence your smartphone during a business meeting, you can see an incoming call and ignore it.
 Similarly, you can see words on the lens of your glasses instead of referring to a pad of handwritten notes during a presentation.

-The Vuzix Blade smart glasses are powered by AR and almost look like regular eyewear.
-They pack a surfeit of advanced features, such as Alexa, which you can issue commands to through its integrated microphone and Amazon’s virtual assistant.
+The Vuzix Blade smart glasses are powered by AR and look almost like regular eyewear.
+They pack a surfeit of advanced features, such as Alexa, which you can issue commands to through the integrated microphone.
 The glasses utilize Digital Light Processing (DLP) technology and project displays in front of the right lens using waveguide-based, see-through optics in full color.

 With Bluetooth and WiFi for connectivity, you can pair the glasses with your Android or iOS smartphone and see all notifications within eyeshot.